Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

-Our work is based on three logics, Robust Linear Temporal Logic ($\rltl$)~\cite{TabuadaNeider16}, Linear Dynamic Logic ($\ldl$)~\cite{Vardi11}, and Prompt Linear Temporal Logic ($\prompt$)~\cite{KupfermanPitermanVardi09}, which we briefly review in the following three subsections.
-More formal definitions can be found in in the original publications introducing these logics and in the appendix.
+In the remainder of this section, we introduce the logics we generalize in this work, namely Robust Linear Temporal Logic ($\rltl$)~\cite{TabuadaNeider16}, Linear Dynamic Logic ($\ldl$)~\cite{Vardi11}, and Prompt Linear Temporal Logic ($\prompt$)~\cite{KupfermanPitermanVardi09}.
+Also, we introduce Prompt Linear Dynamic Logic ($\promptldl$)~\cite{FaymonvilleZimmermann17}, which we use in some proofs.
+See Table~\ref{tab:logics} for an overview.
+References for the results mentioned in the table are given in the following subsections introducing the logics.

 We define the semantics of all these logics by evaluation functions~$V$ mapping a trace, a formula, and a bound (in the case of a quantitative logic) to a truth value.
-This is prudent for robust semantics, hence we also use this approach for the other logics, which are typically defined via satisfaction relations.
+This is prudent for robust semantics, as it allows us to introduce useful notation naturally.
+For the sake of consistency, we also use this approach for the other logics, whose semantics is typically defined via satisfaction relations.
 In particular, $\rltleval$, $\ldleval$, and $\prompteval$ denote the evaluation functions of $\rltl$, $\ldl$, and $\prompt$, respectively.
 Nevertheless, our definitions here are equivalent to the original definitions.